llllllllll/witchcraft/README.rst

 - add key metadata field
 - provide overrides for more metadata in the ``ingest`` entry point.
 - add more unpackers for different vendors.
-- add migration utility for the withcraft db
+- add migration utility for the witchcraft db

 witchcraft ql
 ~~~~~~~~~~~~~